ildefonsotico/Autonomous-Truck-Reverse-Guidance/README.md

 ### Patent Published ###

 There is a Patent published with Reverse Guidance assistance maneuver.
-This patent show the main people worked on that.
+Ildefonso Neto is Design Engineer of the Autonomous Team at Hexagon Mining.
+The patent assign the Autonomous Team members as inventors.

 <img src="https://user-images.githubusercontent.com/19958282/32137070-ddaf8960-bbf7-11e7-98e5-489a56c3e56f.png" alt="Patent" width="800px">